-Answer: Every owner’s challenges are different based on their specific needs, their familiarity with design and construction, and what they do and don’t know about the process.
-The reality is, whether they’re the CEO, the COO, or someone who has been tasked to lead the project internally, they’re all challenged with balancing their new project responsibilities with their day job – a job which may even be on the line based on the success of the project.
+Answer: Every owner’s challenges are different based on their specific needs, their familiarity with design and construction, and their knowledge about the process.
+Whether they are the CEO, the COO, or a project Lead, they are all challenged with balancing their new project responsibilities with their day job.

-- They’re overwhelmed: Suddenly, they realize they can’t get their day jobs done, or they are not as comfortable with the process as they originally thought.
-They’re being inundated with change orders and requests and they’re unable, or don’t have time, to answer all the different questions coming in from their consultant team.
+- Owners are overwhelmed: Suddenly, they are struggling to balance their day job and personal project’s schedule.
+They are inundated with change orders and requests and are unable to answer the various questions coming in from their consultant team.
 They are becoming a bottleneck in both the project and their day job and need help to keep both moving.
 Without this help, they won’t be able to make timely decisions and the project will likely fall behind schedule, if it isn’t already.

-- They encounter mistakes (i.e. they don’t know what they don’t know): Maybe they didn’t know they needed to hire a permit expeditor, or they realize that none of the design consultants own the responsibility of consolidating the drawings into a final bid set.
-A key component of their project unintentionally slipped through the cracks because they didn’t buy it right and now, they must figure out how to correct their mistake, which will take time and add cost to the budget.
+- They encounter mistakes (i.e. they don’t know what they don’t know): Maybe they were unaware of the need for a permit expeditor, or they realize that none of the design consultants own the responsibility of consolidating the drawings into a final bid set.
+A key component of their project unintentionally slipped through the cracks – they must figure out how to correct their mistake, which will take time and add cost to the budget.

-- They’re behind schedule: Keeping a project team on schedule is complicated – and every additional day has an impact on budget.
-Sometimes an overwhelmed owner may not even realize when or why delays have happened.
+- They are behind schedule: Keeping a project team on schedule is complicated – and every additional day has an impact on budget.
+Sometimes an overwhelmed owner may not realize when or why delays have happened.
 They need someone to help identify issues, reestablish critical milestones, and get the project back on track.

 - They need back up: Sometimes an owner’s rep is hired to explain controversial or complex issues to key leadership that internal staff may not have the experience or background to do.
-Plus, the owner’s rep can handle conflict resolution, so the client doesn’t have to take on that role.
-Whether it’s dealing with cost overruns or difficult personalities, the owner’s rep can stay impartial and out in front of issues – developing strategic solutions to resolve them before they impact the project.
+The owner’s rep can handle conflict resolution to alleviate the client from this task.
+Whether it is dealing with cost overruns or difficult personalities, the owner’s rep can stay impartial and in front of issues – developing strategic solutions to resolve problems before they impact the project.

 How can hiring an owner’s rep positively impact your project?

-Answer: Well, like most things, it all comes down to managing resources, time, and money.
-Having an owner’s rep allows an owner to appropriately invest their time in connection to the project in a way they can manage because it’s been laid out for them.
+Answer: It all comes down to managing resources, time, and money.
+Acquiring an owner’s rep allows the owner the freedom to manage and invest their time in the project as they see fit.
 The earlier an owner’s rep gets involved, the more value they can bring to the project – hiring the right team and setting a project up for success.
 By the time a project reaches construction, an owner’s rep has the cost estimates to establish a realistic and accurate budget, has hired the right contractor to ensure it stays on schedule, and has documented every step of the way to guarantee the project meets established goals.
-In the end, it’s about providing the owner with peace of mind and a final result that’s exactly what they envisioned.
+In the end, it is about providing the owner with peace of mind and a final result that suits their vision.